- Dog and animal management

 Check your eligibility below for the fund before completing the application form.
 If you’re not sure, please contact the Housing team.

-Successful applicants can be an organisation or group that is looking into housing options and intends to create an entity or partner with an existing entity, but do not need to be a registered Community Housing Provider (CHP).
+Successful applicants can be not-for-profits, community organisations or iwi that are looking into housing options and intend to create an entity, or partner with an existing entity, applicants do not need to be a registered Community Housing Provider (CHP).
 Applicants can choose to work with a registered CHP, or partner with other local organisations to help ensure their proposal will be successful.

 Eligibility requirements